merijnvervoorn/coalitie-voorspeller/README.md

 ## 📁 Project Structure
 ```
 cssci-political-speech/
 ├── data/                       # Main folder for all datasets
-│ └── api/ # Files relating to using the OData and SyncFeed API from [https://opendata.tweedekamer.nl](https://opendata.tweedekamer.nl/)
+│   ├── api/                    # Files relating to using the OData and SyncFeed API
-│   └── data/ # Output files form the API's
+│   │   └── data/               # Output files from the APIs
-│ └── opendata-tk/ # Raw and processed speech data from the Tweede Kamer
+│   ├── opendata-tk/            # Raw and processed speech data from the Tweede Kamer
-│   └── opendata-notebooks/ # Original Jupyter notebooks from Tweede Kamer data
+│   │   └── opendata-notebooks/ # Original Jupyter notebooks from Tweede Kamer data
 │   └── zetelverdeling/         # Files relating to historical seat distributions in Tweede Kamer
 │       └── zetel-data/         # The data and plots regarding historical seat distribution
 ├── methods/                    # Different methods we might use for models
 ├── results/                    # Eventual visualizations, model outputs, and analysis summaries
 └── README.md                   # This file
 ```